Most people don’t think about food safety, until they or someone they know, gets sick after eating contaminated food.

 - shellfish: cook until shells open on their own

-- Refrigerate or freeze perishable foods within two hours since purchase or preparation;.
+- Refrigerate or freeze perishable foods within two hours since purchase or preparation.
+Defrost food safely in the refrigerator.

 - Raw or rare meat and poultry